 Skip to Content

-It’s no secret that shakshuka is popular all over the world, predominately throughout Israel, North Africa, and the Middle East.
-It’s said to have originated in Tunisia and like many delicious meals you can find similar dishes that go by other names; Italians have eggs in purgatory, and in Spain they call it pisto manchego with eggs.
+It’s no secret that shakshuka is famous worldwide, predominately throughout Israel, North Africa, and the Middle East.
+It’s said to have originated in Tunisia, but like many delicious meals, you can find similar dishes that go by other names.
+Italians have ‘eggs in purgatory,’ and they call it pisto manchego with eggs in Spain.

 The full recipe with measurements is in the recipe card below.